-Living with diabetes comes with its fair share of challenges, and one of the most common and irksome symptoms that affect individuals with diabetes is frequent urination, known medically as polyuria.
+Living with diabetes comes with its fair share of challenges, and one of the most common and aggravating symptoms that affect individuals with diabetes is frequent urination, known medically as polyuria.

-This seemingly innocuous symptom can profoundly affect quality of life, causing sleep disruptions, impacting work or school performance, and leading to social discomfort.
-This blog post aims to lift the veil on frequent urination with diabetes.
+This seemingly harmless symptom can profoundly affect the quality of life, causing sleep disruptions, impacting work or school performance, and leading to social discomfort.
+In this post, I will discuss the connection between frequent urination and diabetes.

 To comprehend why frequent urination is often an unwelcome companion of diabetes, we need to understand what happens in the body when blood sugar levels are high.
 As glucose accumulates in the blood, the kidneys work overtime to filter and absorb the excess sugar.